-Nadia oversees all global CoMO projects and activities, including World Meningitis Day and CoMO's conferences, within CoMO's Head Office.
+Sam oversees all global CoMO projects and activities, including World Meningitis Day and CoMO's conferences, within CoMO's Head Office.

-Please contact Nadia with any enquiries.
+Please contact Sam with any enquiries.

 Linda Gibbs, Asia Pacific Regional Coordinator (Perth, Australia)

-Omorodion Rhoda Omoile, Africa Regional Coordinator (Nigeria)
+Omorodion Rhoda Omoile, Africa Regional Coordinator (Rivers State, Nigeria)

 Omorodion Rhoda is a social entrepreneur as well as a patient advocate based in Nigeria.
-She is highly committed to humanitarian, social works and services that aids in ameliorating the plights of the vulnerable of the society.
+She is highly committed to humanitarian, social works and services that aid in ameliorating the plights of the vulnerable of the society.
 Growing up as a vulnerable child exposed her to the reality of vulnerability; especially among the disadvantaged in a society.